24MP APS-C, 8 FPS, ISO 51,200

 ● The AF illuminator LED is now behind a small window in the top cover to make this camera look more like a LEICA's classic optomechanical rangefinder system.

-● Anti-scratch tape on the body near the strap lugs.
+● New anti-scratch tape on the top cover near the strap lugs.

 ● WiFi for use with Fuji's app for transferring images and controlling the X100F remotely.